 When you started your last job, didn't you have a desire to leave a quick good impression?
 Many people think that way.

-If you can find a decision-maker when they first change jobs, you're finding an ideal buying window.
+If you can find a decision-maker when they first change jobs and update their CV writing, you're finding an ideal buying window.
 Finding someone at the right time leads to way less convincing, and much more selling.

 Tracking job changes can also help decrease churn when you proactively monitor your accounts for your key contact leaving, as well as identify new internal account expansion opportunities and buying windows.